How does HPEC use blockchain?

 Blockchain is a technology that records chains of bundled data.
-Each record of data is dependent on the previous block of data’s existence, and is therefore secure, verifiable, and unchangeable.
-Similarly to how the internet changed how we communicate and do business starting in the 1990’s, blockchain will have an equal if not greater impact in how we do business moving forward.
+Each record of data is dependent on the previous block of data’s existence.
+Therefore, it is secure, verifiable, and unchangeable.
+Similarly to how the internet changed how we communicate and do business starting in the 1990s, blockchain will have an equal if not a more significant impact on how we do business moving forward.

-Blockchain was built in 2009 by an anonymous person, and is not owned or hosted by any one individual or organization.
-When a blockchain network is open, no single authority has more than a tiny amount of control, making it impossible to be controlled by one person or special interests.
-This defines decentralization.
+Blockchain was built in 2009 by an anonymous person and is not owned or hosted by any one individual or organization.
+When a blockchain network is open, no single authority has more than a tiny amount of control.
+As a result, it is impossible for one person or special interests to control.
+In short, this defines decentralization.
 The permanent block structure makes failure and hacking theoretically impossible, which makes it a perfect use case for transactions, record keeping, and voting.

-This will in essence create a new egalitarian, physician run, open healthcare marketplace- powered by the independent physicians on the network.
-The marketplace will allow physicians to gain access to services that HPEC provides, as well as create an opportunity for them to market their services to others.
+In essence, this creates a new egalitarian, physician run, open healthcare marketplace- powered by the independent physicians on the network.
+The marketplace allows physicians to gain access to services that HPEC provides.
+Also, it creates opportunities for physicians to market their services to others.

-Learn more about how we will create the Doctors DAO’s HERE.
+Learn more about how we will create the Doctors DAO HERE.

 Components of the Identity

-The current laborious authentication and validation process of hospital on-boarding will be shortened and streamlined with this model.
-The current model is riddled with errors and redundancies, and takes hours of the physicians uncompensated time.
-Instead of taking 2-4 months and up to $10,000 credentialing can be done instantaneously and inexpensively in comparison through the DAO.
+The current laborious authentication and validation process of hospital onboarding is shortened and streamlined with this model.
+Currently, onboarding is riddled with errors and redundancies and takes hours of the physicians uncompensated time.
+Instead of taking 2-4 months and up to $10,000, credentialing can be done instantaneously and inexpensively through the DAO.

-Seamless and instantaneous transfer of skills will be allowed through permissioned access allowed through the identity platform.
-This will create employment mobility allowing physicians to move between healthcare systems and private practice creating seamless employment mobility.
-The bundle of identities will create a Decentralized Physician Database (DPD) that can be used to fill vacancies.
-A self-sovereign identity will allow the physician to determine the rules of engagement with managed care through the implementation of smart contracts.
-Freedom and choice will eliminate uncompensated administrative burdens, and theft of services that contribute to physician burnout, thereby improving access to care.
+The bundle of identities creates a Decentralized Physician Database (DPD) that can be used to fill vacancies.
+A self-sovereign identity allows the physician to determine the rules of engagement with managed care through the implementation of smart contracts.
+Freedom and choice eliminate uncompensated administrative burdens, and theft of services that contribute to physician burnout, thereby improving access to care.

-There will be no more confusion as far as who is “in network” because every physician-patient interaction will be governed by full transparency smart contracts.
-When patients have portable medical records they will choose when to allow permissioned access of their data directly to their doctor, without the need for trusted third parties.
-Freedom, transparency, and and choice will eliminate surprise bills to patients, because physicians will be compensated at the time of service.
+Full transparency and smart contracts govern every physician-patient interaction.
+As a result, There is no more confusion as far as who is “in network.”
+When patients have portable medical records, they can choose when to allow permissioned access of their data directly to their doctor, without the need for trusted third parties.
+Freedom, transparency, and choice eliminate surprise bills to patients because they pay physicians at the time of service.

 Physicians can tag their unique profile with identifying attribute’s that they choose.
 Some may be changeable such as a membership to a legacy society or fixed such as a residency or board certification.
 The DAO will provide for an organizational framework to come to efficient and fair decisions based on the identifying attributes chosen by each physician.
 Algorithms will be implemented so proper attention can be paid to ensure important issues can be decided on.
 Proper incentives will be included to reduce the risk of unfair attention or idea representation.
 Security is ensured through the technology, and the decisions will remain free from the influence from special interests.